 The Clark certified school counselor will provide students with in-person, individual, academic advising each term.
 Parents/guardians may attend the advising sessions or make separate conference appointments to discuss their student's progress.
-After the initial scheduling conference, parents/guardians must approve and sign any schedule changes requested by the student.
+After the initial scheduling conference, parents/guardians must approve in writing any schedule changes requested by the student.
 Every effort will be made to encourage college coursework; however, priority will be placed upon meeting high-school graduation requirements.
 Prior to registering for certain academic college classes, a student must score above specific levels on the Post-Secondary Education Readiness Test (P.E.R.T.) or through another approved alternative placement measure.

 After the drop date, students may voluntarily withdraw from a college course through the withdrawal date published in the IRSC Catalog by meeting with the Clark certified school counselor to obtain written approval.
 Students must continue attending classes until paperwork is completed and students are informed of the outcome.
 Students are not permitted to withdraw from a course with an End of Course Assessment once s/he has completed 80% of the course.
 All class withdrawals must be processed through the school counselor.
 A grade of "W" will appear on the student's permanent college transcript.
 This does not calculate the student's GPA and does not count for credit in the course.
 If the student reenrolls for the course during a future term, student must pay for the course retake and the resources/materials such as textbook/code(s) to support the classwork, and the most recent course attempt will be counted in the GPA.
+The student and parent are required to complete all necessary IRSC documentation, including specific residency documents, for tuition purposes.
+This must be done prior to enrolling in the repeated course(s).
 Please note that an excessive number of withdrawals may affect future financial aid eligibility and admission decisions at colleges and universities.
 Two withdrawals from the same course may result in higher tuition costs for the course in the future.
 Decisions whether to place a student in additional college courses will be determined based upon the number of withdrawals and the student's academic performance.
 In some cases, a student academic contract may be required to include close monitoring and assigned study/open lab time as well as payment for course and/or materials.
 Priority will be given to courses required to meet high-school graduation requirements.